Effect size: Effect size for ordinal data Cliff's delta or , originally developed by Norman Cliff for use with ordinal data, is a measure of how often the values in one distribution are larger than the values in a second distribution. Crucially, it does not require any assumptions about the shape or spread of the two distributions.

+Cohen's g

+One of simplest effect sizes for measuring how much a proportion differs from 50% is Cohen's g.
+It measures how much a proportion differs from 50%.
+For example, if 85.2% of arrests for car theft are males, then effect size of sex on arrest when measured with Cohen's g is $g = 0.852-0.5=0.352$.
+In general:

+Units of Cohen's g are more intuitive (proportion) than in some other effect sizes.
+It is sometime used in combination with Binomial test.

 Confidence intervals by means of noncentrality parameters

 Confidence intervals of standardized effect sizes, especially Cohen's ${d}$ and $f^2$, rely on the calculation of confidence intervals of noncentrality parameters (ncp).
 A common approach to construct the confidence interval of ncp is to find the critical ncp values to fit the observed statistic to tail quantiles α/2 and (1 − α/2).
 The SAS and R-package MBESS provides functions to find critical values of ncp.

 t-test for mean difference of single group or two related groups

 For a single group, M denotes the sample mean, μ the population mean, SD the sample's standard deviation, σ the population's standard deviation, and n is the sample size of the group.
 The t value is used to test the hypothesis on the difference between the mean and a baseline μbaseline.
 Usually, μbaseline is zero.
 In the case of two related groups, the single group is constructed by the differences in pair of samples, while SD and σ denote the sample's and population's standard deviations of differences rather than within original two groups.